Dissident Cuban blogger gets warm reception from Miami exiles

-MIAMI (Reuters) - Cuba’s best-known dissident, journalist Yoani Sanchez, received a hero’s welcome on Monday from the Cuban-American exile community in Miami, her latest stop in an 80-day tour of more than a dozen countries.
+MIAMI (Reuters) - Cuba’s best-known dissident, independent journalist and blogger Yoani Sanchez, received a hero’s welcome on Monday from the Cuban-American exile community in Miami, her latest stop in an 80-day tour of more than a dozen countries.

-It was the largest and most politically unified reception in at least a decade for a dissident from the island by Miami’s Cuban-American exile community, which has often clashed with opposition figures in Cuba over political strategy.
+In was the largest and most politically unified reception in at least a decade for a dissident from the island by Miami’s Cuban-American exile community, which has often clashed with opposition figures in Cuba over political tactics and goals.

 With many leaders of Miami’s Cuban-exile community in attendance, Sanchez was introduced as “an authentic defender and heroine” of human rights in Cuba by Eduardo Padron, the president of Miami Dade College, which hosted the event.